Save More Than $1,000 on Samsung's Best-Selling Washer and Dryer Set

 Unlike other more conventional washers and dryers, Samsung's famed washer and dryer set is one of the tech brand's most popular appliances for good reason.
 Equipped with AI technology to recommend the best cleaning cycles, these Samsung laundry machines provide a special antimicrobial CleanGuard protection treatment.
 You can dry a full load of laundry in just 30 minutes with Super Speed Dry.
 The washer and dryer pairing also boasts WiFi connectivity and Smart Dial controls for added convenience.

-Best of all: during the Discover Samsung Fall Event, the front load washer and dryer pair is on sale for $1,100 off.
+Best of all: with Samsung's current offers, the front load washer and dryer pair is on sale for $1,100 off.

 Samsung's best-selling smart washer and dryer set features AI Powered Smart Dial controls that help users to personalize their preferred washing or drying cycles.
 You save more when you bundle this duo together, and you get free installation and haul-away.